-Troubleshooting in injection molding field serves as a a pursuit that comes about to figure out the explanation for and remedy for, faults present in a molded component.
+Troubleshooting in the injection molding field serves as a pursuit that comes about to figure out the explanation for and remedy for, faults present in a molded component.

-This process generally happens whilst components are made and comes about ,once the normal manufacture of appropriate components is disrupted due to the unpredictable output of a number of faulty, unsatisfactory components.
+This process generally happens whilst components are made and come about, once the normal manufacture of appropriate components is disrupted due to the unpredictable output of a number of faulty, unsatisfactory components.

 Sometimes, troubleshooting comes about when evaluating components earlier created, for example when components are sent back for the reason that they failed to appropriately accomplish their designed function.